nekkon/angular-cli-library/README.md

 * Shared assets folder and polyfills. ( can be shared between each app )
 * Shared SCSS. ( can be shared between each app )
 * lazy loading of modules
+* Unit tests for each app
 * Custom commands to make your life easier
 * and everything else you would normally be able to do with an app generated with ng new.

 Feel free to create an issue for a request or to fix something.

-Star and support this project if you like it, to help it stay alive and maybe even be added to angular-cli.
+Star and support this project if you like it, to help it stay alive and maybe even be added as a boilerplate/starter to angular-cli.

 ## Versioning